CANADA’S SENIORS PREPARE FOR COMPETITION

 Stretch your mental muscles with passive sports.

 Both physical and mental activity are integral parts of overall wellness.
 The ASC Seniors Games have been created to stimulate both.
-Unique to each residence, competitive card games and board game activities have been scheduled so that there is a little something for everyone.
+Unique to each residence, competitive active or game activities are also scheduled so that there is a little something for everyone.

 Jeopardy Challenge – Welcome to everyone’s favourite question and answer game!
 Did you know that the Jeopardy theme song is called “Think”?
 Challenge your memory in history, sports, food, nature, or music.
 The biggest challenge will be resisting the urge to shout out the answers!